-We provide offshore services and methodologies that we believe are critical to finding and developing offshore reservoirs and maximizing production economics.
-These "life of field" services are represented by four disciplines: (1) subsea construction, (2) well operations, (3) robotics and (4) production facilities.
-We have disaggregated our contracting service operations into two continuing reportable segments: Contracting Services and Production Facilities.
+We provide offshore services and methodologies that we believe are critical to developing offshore reservoirs and maximizing production economics.
+These "life of field" services are represented by four disciplines: (1) well operations, (2) robotics, (3) subsea construction and (4) production facilities.
+We have disaggregated our contracting service operations into two reportable segments: Contracting Services and Production Facilities.
 We provide a full range of contracting services primarily in the Gulf of Mexico, North Sea, Asia Pacific and West Africa regions primarily in deepwater.
 Our services include:

 - Development.
-Installation of subsea pipelines, flowlines, control umbilicals, manifold assemblies and risers; pipelay and burial; installation and tie-in of riser and manifold assembly; commissioning, testing and inspection; and cable and umbilical lay and connection; - Production.
-Inspection, repair and maintenance (IRM) of production structures, risers, pipelines and subsea equipment; well intervention; life of field support; and intervention engineering; and - Reclamation.
+Installation of subsea pipelines, flowlines, control umbilicals, manifold assemblies and risers; pipelay and burial; installation and tie-in of riser and manifold assembly; commissioning, testing and inspection; and cable and umbilical lay and connection.
+In 2011, we experienced increased demand for our services from the alternative energy industry.
+Some of the services we provide to these alternative energy businesses include subsea power cable installation, trenching and burial, along with seabed coring and preparation for construction of windmill foundations. - Production.
+Inspection, repair and maintenance of production structures, risers, pipelines and subsea equipment; well intervention; life of field support; and intervention engineering. - Reclamation.
 Reclamation and remediation services; plugging and abandonment services; platform salvage and removal services; pipeline abandonment services; and site inspections. - Production facilities.
-We provide oil and natural gas processing services to oil and natural gas companies, primarily those operating in the deepwater of the Gulf of Mexico using our HP I vessel.
-Currently, the HP I is being utilized to process production from one of our oil and gas fields.
+We are able to provide oil and natural gas processing services to oil and natural gas companies, primarily those operating in the deepwater of the Gulf of Mexico using our HP I vessel.
+Currently, the HP I is being utilized to process production from our Phoenix field (Note 5).
 In addition to the services provided by our HP I vessel, we maintain an equity investment in two production hub facilities in the Gulf of Mexico.
+We also established the HFRS as a response resource in permit applications to federal and state agencies.

-As of December 31, 2010, our contracting services operations' backlog supported by written agreements or contracts totaled \$267.3 million, of which \$218.8 million is expected to be performed in 2011.
-At December 31, 2009, our backlog totaled \$251.0 million.
+As of December 31, 2011, our contracting services operations' backlog supported by written agreements or contracts totaled \$539.6 million, of which \$505.0 million is expected to be performed in 2012.
+At December 31, 2010, our backlog totaled \$267.3 million.
 These backlog contracts are cancellable without penalty in many cases.
-Backlog is not a reliable indicator of total annual revenue for our Contracting Services businesses as contracts may be added, cancelled and in many cases modified while in progress.
+Backlog is not a reliable indicator of total annual revenue for our contracting services operations as contracts may be added, cancelled and in many cases modified while in progress.

-Demand for our contracting services operations is primarily influenced by the condition of the oil and gas industry and, in particular, the willingness of oil and gas companies to deploy capital for offshore exploration, drilling and production operations.
-Generally, spending for our contracting services business fluctuates directly with the direction of oil and natural gas prices.
-However, some of our Contracting Services will often lag drilling operations by a period of ranging from 6 to 18 months, meaning that even if there were a sudden surge in deepwater drilling in the Gulf of Mexico it would probably still be some time before we would start servicing any awarded projects.
-The performance of our oil and gas operations is also largely dependent on the prevailing market prices for oil and natural gas, which are impacted by global economic conditions, hydrocarbon production and excess capacity, geopolitical issues, weather and several other factors.
+Demand for our contracting services operations is primarily influenced by the condition of the oil and gas industry, and in particular, the willingness of oil and gas companies to make capital expenditures for offshore exploration, drilling and production operations.
+Generally, spending for our contracting services fluctuates directly with the direction of oil and natural gas prices.
+However, some of our Contracting Services, generally our subsea construction activities, will often lag drilling operations by a period of 6 to 18 months, meaning that even if there were a sudden increase in deepwater permitting and subsequent drilling in the Gulf of Mexico, it probably would still be some time before we would start securing any awarded projects.
+The performance of our oil and gas operations is also largely dependent on the prevailing market prices for oil and natural gas, which are impacted by global economic conditions, hydrocarbon production and capacity, geopolitical issues, weather, and several other factors.